seanskggo72/postgresql-queries-unsw/README.md

 # Postgresql queries UNSW

 queries.sql -> backup file for assignment.

-other files -> schema and test files.
+Other files -> schema and test files.